iamjossi/CI-CD-Website-update/README.md

 **Project Report: Setting Up CodePipeline for Website Deployment**

 **Overview:**
-This project involved setting up an automated deployment process for a static website using AWS CodePipeline, GitHub, and Amazon S3.
+This project involved setting up an automated deployment process for a static website using AWS CodePipeline and GitHub.
 The objective was to establish an efficient and reliable workflow where updates made to a GitHub repository are automatically deployed to an S3 bucket, ensuring seamless website updates.

 **Project Steps:**